-Our Accident and Injury Claims Legal Hour is hosted by Yasmin Ameer, Senior Associate in our Personal Injury Department.
+Our Accident and Injury Claims Legal Hour is hosted by Yasmin Ameer, Senior Associate in our Personal Injury Team.

 If you require further help regarding accident and injury claims, please phone us on 01279 755777 or contact Yasmin Ameer directly.

 Our Accident and Injury Claims Team will be hosting the Nockolds Legal Hour on the following dates:

 |Wednesday 6th December 2017 ||12pm - 1pm |